The Most Popular Bathroom Partitions and How to Pick Them

-After reviewing all the materials above, it’s time to consider the application and practicality of your remodel situation.
+After reviewing all the materials above, and before you take any bathroom remodel steps, you should first consider the application and practicality of your remodel situation.
 What materials are best suited for certain kinds of environments and buildings?
 What makes one type of material better suited to a church than a school?

 There are four main questions you need to ask yourself when deciding what material will work best for your building project:

 - What level of traffic will these bathrooms be subject to?

 - What type of environment will these bathrooms be in?
 (High humidity, water contact, etc.)